 He is particularly interested in environmental approaches to literature and in ideas about the literary construction of Welsh space and place.
 His work has been described as 'pioneering criticism' by Professor Jeremy Hooker.

-Matthew is co-Chair of the Association for Welsh Writing in English and is one of the editors of the International Journal of Welsh Writing in English.
+Matthew is co-Chair of the Association for Welsh Writing in English and leads the editorial team of the International Journal of Welsh Writing in English.
 He is Chair of the Poetry Wales Committee.
-He serves on the Committee of the Welsh Academy, and on the Advisory Body of the National Library of Wales, and on the Advisory Board of Modernist Network Cymru.
+He serves on the Committee of the Welsh Academy, on the Advisory Body of the National Library of Wales, and on the Advisory Board of Modernist Network Cymru.
 He is a Research Associate of Swansea University's Centre for Research into the English Literature and Language of Wales (CREW) and an Associate Member of Aberystwyth University’s David Jones Centre.
 He has produced research on the sector-wide health of Wales Studies for the Learned Society of Wales, and is a former winner of the M. Wynn Thomas Prize.